 The Aged Care Quality and Safety Commission (the Commission) manages the accreditation of residential aged care services across Australia and the quality review of home services.
-This includes assessments of their performance against the relevant Standards through comprehensive audits, reviews and assessment contacts.
+This includes assessments of their performance against the Quality Standards through comprehensive audits and assessment contacts.
 These assessments are undertaken by registered quality assessors.
 The Commission employs registered quality assessors and there are other registered quality assessors who are contracted to carry out assessments of aged care services.

 How do I know if an assessor is registered?

 Please refer to the Register of quality assessors which is available for download on the Register of Quality Assessors webpage.

 The Commission does not guarantee to provide work to all quality assessors on the Register.

 How does someone become a registered quality assessor?

 All quality assessors must be registered under the Aged Care Quality and Safety Commission Rules 2018.
 This is a requirement to undertake assessments of aged care services.

 Assessors are registered for a period of 12 months and must apply for a further period of registration if they wish to continue to be registered.